ConnorBechler/ConnorBechler.github.io/index.md

 <h2 id='Hobbies'>Non-Academic Interests</h2>

 <p>In my free time, I enjoy reading (primarily fiction, although also essays and poetry), programming, epee fencing, hiking, backpacking, tea, and cooking (although I am not a particularly fast cook).</p>

+<p>In 2025, I took up Shape Note singing, which has been a particular delight.</p>

 <p>I am always in the market for new books, recipes, and hiking spots!
 If you feel generous, send me your recommendations via email!</p>